XiongjieDai/GPU-Benchmarks-on-LLM-Inference/README.md

 |                           | 30B_f16                | 153.29               | 152.91       | 157.75       |
 |                           | 65B_f16 (CPU)          | 574.8                | 588.38       | 584.53       |

+## Conclusion

+Multiple NVIDIA GPUs will affect the performance at this moment.
+Buy 3090s to save money.
+Buy 4090s if you want to speed up.
+Buy A100s if you are rich.
+Buy mac studio if you want to put your computer on your desk, save energy, be quiet, and don't wanna maintenance.

 If you find this information helpful, please give me a star.
 Feel free to contact me if you have any advice.
 Thank you. 🤗